-Federal Military And Civilian Employment Questions
+Federal Military And Civilian Employment

-If you served in the federal armed forces during your base period, wages earned during such service may be used in determining your eligibility for and the amount of your benefits.
+If you served in the federal armed forces during your base period, wages earned during such service may be used in determining your eligibility for and to calculate your benefits.
 In addition to all regular eligibility and qualifying requirements, to be eligible to receive unemployment benefits based on military wages, you must have been discharged or released from military service under honorable conditions after completing your first full term of active service.
 You may be eligible for benefits if you were separated prior to completion of your first full term of service, but only if the reason for early separation is one approved by the U.S. Department of Defense.

-Federal Civilian Wages - Common Questions
+Federal Civilian Wages